-Various mining methods were developed specifically for copper mining in Africa also began to include in-pit crushing, and computerised truck dispatching.
+Various mining methods were developed specifically for copper mining in Africa.
+These included the development and use of trolley-assist haul truck systems in open cast mines.
+Methods for copper mining in Africa also began to include in-pit crushing, and computerised truck dispatching.
 Underground ore extraction is also a typical method of copper mining in Africa.

 The beneficiation process typically begins at the comminution stage, where mined ore – from open cast mines or underground mines – is crushed into small particles.
 Particles are then separated to remove any gangue.
 The following steps involve the physical liberation of metal from the rock by either the hydrometallurgical liberation process or the froth flotation methods, depending on whether the ore is oxide ore, or sulphide ore, respectively.
 The now concentrated ore is smelted for further refinement, eventually reaching purity levels of between 99% and 99.5%.

 Industrial-scale copper mining in Africa typically goes back as far as 1966, to when the Palabora Mining Company opened the first open-cast copper mine in South Africa, known as the Palabora Copper Mine.
 This mine is iconic for copper mining in Africa, as it is one of the largest and the deepest open cast mines in the world.